Skip to main content

 • Edit details - This will prompt the same pop-up that you get after you create a new Zone.
 You can make any adjustments in terms of skills and capabilities related to the Zone, default Depots, etc.

-• Activate/ Deactivate Zone - Activate or Deactivate one Zone at a time.
+• Activate/ Deactivate Zone - Activate or deactivate one Zone at a time.

 • Delete - Deletes the Zone and all the information relating to it.
-If you delete a Zone the Tasks associated with it will not be deleted from eLogii
+If you delete a Zone, the Tasks associated with it will not be deleted from eLogii

 Additional features you can use in your Zone configuration are: